developmentseed/espa-surface-reflectance/lasrc/README.md

    products, since Collection 6 is no longer available.
 7. Turned off the progress meter for the wget calls so it doesn't blow up the log files.
+8. Added an environment variable to allow us to control the start date for the VIIRS auxiliary data.
+If this environment variable is not set, then the starting date defaults to the hard-coded value in the LaSRC scripts (which is set to a date in the future so that MODIS is used).
+9. Made sure the MODIS/VIIRS auxiliary scripts are using LASRC_AUX_DIR as the environment variable, similar to the LaSRC scripts, to point to the location of the auxiliary data.
+L8_AUX_DIR should no longer be used.